Contact the Office of Title IX Compliance & Institutional Response to Sexual Misconduct

 A victims’ advocate provides free, confidential support and guidance to all victims or witnesses of crime, and those experiencing a crisis.
 They will not share any disclosed information without permission or as otherwise required by law.
 They can assist with understanding options and provide support through those options, making sure the victim’s wants and needs are being heard and addressed.

-What is a Title IX investigator?
+What is a Complaint Resolution Officer (CRO)?
 Accordion Closed

-Can I have an advisor present when I meet with the investigator?
+Can I have an advisor present when I meet with the Complaint Resolution Officer?
 Accordion Closed

-The purpose of the meeting with an investigator is for the investigator to hear the individual’s perspective.
+The purpose of the meeting with a Complaint Resolution Officer (CRO) is for the CRO to hear the individual’s perspective.
 Although, individuals involved in the sexual misconduct process have a right to bring an advisor to meetings, including hearings, the advisor’s role is to provide support and counsel.
 The advisor may not speak for the involved party.
 Examples of advisors who may attend include a parent, an attorney, a staff member, a faculty member, a friend, or a victim/witness advocate.
-The involved parties may select an advisor of your choice.
+The involved parties may select an advisor of choice by sending an e-mail message to the assigned Complaint Resolution Officer identifying the person you have selected.

 What if Alcohol or Drugs were involved and I am underage?
 Accordion Closed